mesosphere/marathon/docs/docs/fault-domain-awareness.md

 ## Overview

-A fault domain is a set of nodes that share similar failure and latency characteristics.
-Two nodes in the same fault domain are both affected by failure events within the domain.
-Placing nodes in more than one fault domain reduces the risk that a failure will affect both nodes.
+A fault domain is a section of a network, for example, a rack in a datacenter or an entire datacenter, that is vulnerable to damage if a critical device or system fails.
+All instances within a fault domain share similar failure and latency characteristics.
+App or pod instances in the same fault domain are all affected by failure events within the domain.
+Placing instances in more than one fault domain reduces the risk that a failure will affect all instances.

-Marathon supports fault domain awareness, so that you can mitigate the risk of fault domain failure for high availability and configure your apps and pods to take advantage of region awareness to allow for increased capacity when needed.
+Marathon supports fault domain awareness.
+Use fault domain awareness to make your apps or pods highly available and to allow for increased capacity when needed.

-Marathon currently offers hierarchical 2-level fault domain: zone and region.
+Marathon currently supports Mesos's 2-level hierarchical fault domains: zone and region.

 ## Zone fault domains
 Zone fault domains offer a moderate degree of fault isolation because they share the same region.
 However, network latency between zones in the same region is moderately low (typically < 10ms).